 Armed with the knowledge of similar retail buyer’s needs and her competitor’s weaknesses, she was able to assemble an effective account strategy — and win the deal.

-When you consider how this win-loss program enables an entire sales organization to compete more effectively, you can begin to appreciate the value that win-loss has on company’s sales.
+When you consider how this win-loss analysis program enables an entire sales organization to compete more effectively, you can begin to appreciate the value that a win-loss analysis program has on company’s sales.